IBM/page-lab/admin/pageaudit/README.md

 * [PageLab node app](../../pageaudit)

-**Note**: We are using python 3, so any command should use  `python3` for the command, not `python`.
-If you accidentally use `python` you will get an error like: _"Couldn't import Django.
-Are you sure it's installed..."_
+**Note**: We are using python 3.
+If you already have python 2 setup and mapped to `python` command, you will need to use `python3`.
+Or you can setup a virtual env. and make life easy for yourself and have `python` mapped to `python3`.

 ## Getting started - First time install: